It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Oceanographic Museum of Monaco

-Perched dramatically on the cliff-side of Le Rocher, the Oceanographic Museum of Monaco is a masterpiece where science, history, and the sea converge.
+Perched dramatically on the cliff-side of Le Rocher, the Oceanographic Museum of Monaco is a striking landmark where science, history, and the sea converge.
 Founded by Prince Albert I in 1910, the museum reflects Monaco’s enduring connection to ocean exploration and marine conservation.

-When you’re done exploring, head to the rooftop terrace, where sweeping views of the Mediterranean stretch endlessly in every direction.
-It’s a perfect spot to reflect on the harmony between land and sea.
+The rooftop terrace offers sweeping views of the Mediterranean in every direction, a perfect spot to reflect on the harmony between land and sea.

 Prince’s Car Museum